Ecology and Evolutionary Biology

 Transfer Requirements

-Applicants may be accepted first into the MSc program from a bachelor's program and, conditional upon evidence of research excellence as judged by the thesis supervisory committee, may transfer into the PhD program.
+• Applicants may be accepted first into EEB's MSc program from a bachelor's program and, conditional upon evidence of research excellence as judged by the thesis supervisory committee and an interview, may transfer into the PhD program.

-Coursework.
-Students must complete 2.0 graduate full-course equivalents (FCEs) (four half courses).
+• Coursework.
+Students must successfully complete a total of 2.0 graduate full-course equivalents (FCEs) (four half courses).
 These courses are chosen from those offered by the EEB department or, with the permission of the supervisor(s) and supervisory committee, offered by other U of T departments.

 PhD Program (Direct-Entry)